NiclasHjortkjaer/BDSA2021-tndrplus/README.md

 2. Clone the repository

 # Option 1: Docker Compose.
-1. Generate a self signed certificate using the folowing commands:
+1. Generate a self signed certificate using the following commands:

 Windows:
 ```powershell